Our approach was created by faculty, for faculty. The model is based on six years of research, development, application and analysis:

 Do you want to track your teaching approaches and improvement?

-Through a fellowship, you’ll develop a teaching profile that will show you which instructional practices you turn to naturally and which ones you may need to explore more deeply.
+You will develop a teaching profile that will show you which instructional practices you turn to naturally and which ones you may need to explore more deeply.
 There isn’t a right way – just your way.

-Are you able to make a weekly commitment?
+Are you able to make a commitment?

 Frequently Asked Questions